Kodeksi: Mića, Goran i Zoran

 For their part, Vukašinović, Bregović, and Redžić remained in Italy and continued soldiering on under the new name Mića, Goran i Zoran, playing everything from clubs to weddings in the Naples area.
 Eventually, they returned to Sarajevo in the spring of 1971 when Goran's mother and Zoran's brother Fadil Redžić came to Italy to bring them back.

 Upon returning, the trio continued gigging in Sarajevo—mostly at the Želimir Altarac Čičak-run Kaktus Klub in the basement of the recently opened Dom Mladih—playing covers of Ten Years After, Led Zeppelin, Black Sabbath, Deep Purple, etc. Despite getting satisfactory reaction from the young Sarajevo club crowds that seldom had a chance to hear hard rock cover bands, it was clear that the popularity of live cover acts in the city is on the wane.
 The trio also made their television debut, performing on Nikola Borota's rock'n'roll music show on TV Sarajevo; Borota booked them on condition of composing their own song so Vukašinović and Bregović set about coming up with an original number, which, by Vukašinović's own words, ended up being just a "mish-mash and slight re-work of different hard rock tracks by British and American bands we listened to at the time".

-By the late summer 1971, Vukašinović decided to move to London and the band ceased to exist.
+By late summer in 1971, Vukašinović decided to move to London and the band ceased to exist.